Ananya102005/MAEVE/README.md

 This video demonstrates how the chatbot works, including how it interacts with the user, provides personalized support, and offers resources.
 It also showcases the user interface and the underlying technology used to build the system.

 ## Conclusion
-The Personalized Mental Health Chatbot for Women Facing Workplace Challenges aims to make mental health support more accessible and personalized for women in the workplace.
-By using AI and NLP, it can offer timely assistance, reduce stress, and promote overall well-being.
-This chatbot serves as an important tool in addressing the mental health needs of women, especially in professional environments.
+The Personalized Mental Health Chatbot for Women Facing Challenges aims to make mental health support more accessible and personalized for women.
+By using Gemini AI, it can offer timely assistance, reduce stress, and promote overall well-being.
+This chatbot serves as an important tool in addressing the mental health needs of women.

 ## Future Improvement
 - *Expanding Language Support*: Incorporating multilingual support for a wider audience.
-- *Integration with HR Systems*: To provide further tailored advice based on company-specific challenges.
+- *Integration with HR Systems*: To provide further tailored advice based on workplace-specific challenges.
-- *Emotional Intelligence Enhancements*: Using advanced machine learning techniques to better understand and respond to complex emotional cues.
+- *Emotional Intelligence Enhancements*: Using Gemini AI to better understand and respond to complex emotional cues.